 The first considered region is Jakarta as the highest infected population in Indonesia.
 The region is named to be the medium region compared to the other selected regions to discuss later on (Salatiga and Indonesia).
-The total (N) population in this period was 10,570,000 assuming that no one was born or died due to diseases other than Covid-19 during this period.
+The total (N) population in this period was 10,570,000 assuming no one was born or died due to diseases other than Covid-19 during this period.
 By implementing data to Eq.
-(5)-(6), we have profile of parameters β and γ as shown in Fig.1.
+(5)-(6), we have profile of parameters $\beta$ and $\gamma$ as shown in Fig.1.

-Figure 1.
-Value of gamma parameter (vertical) against time (horizontal) for data on COVID-19 cases in Jakarta in the period 6 September-6 November 2020.
+Figure 2.
+Beta parameter values against time for data on COVID-19 cases in Jakarta in the period 6 September-6 November 2020.